Gibson Thunderbird: Features of current and recent models

 The Epiphone Thunderbird Pro IV has a seven-piece (walnut-maple-walnut-maple-walnut-maple-walnut) neck with neck-through construction.
 It also has the Epiphone T-Pro bass humbucking pickups with custom active electronics and EQ.

 The Epiphone Thunderbird Pro V is the five-string version of the Thunderbird Pro IV.
 It also has a seven-piece neck, a neck-through construction, Epiphone T-Pro pickups and active electronics.

 The Epiphone Thunderbird Classic-IV Pro, is a neck-through, reverse design and features Gibson pickups.
 This bass has a darker tone, similar to modern Gibson Thunderbirds.
 The Classic Pro was quietly dropped from the Epiphone website around the 2020 NAMM show.

 The Gibson Thunderbird non-reverse announced during 2012 features a choice of vintage sunburst or Pelham blue finishes, both in high-gloss nitrocellulose lacquer.

 The Epiphone Thunderbird Vintage Pro bass (Introduced in 2017) is a fairly accurate reproduction of the classic electric bass first introduced in 1963.
 Featuring ProBucker bass humbuckers and a vintage styled 1960s tune-o-matic bridge and claw tailpiece.
 The new Thunderbird vintage Pro was available in Alpine white, ebony, and tobacco sunburst.

 In 2021, Gibson announced a new non-reverse Thunderbird, in Pelham Blue, Burgundy Red, and Inverness Green.
 The specs are close to those of the mid-60s non-reverse Thunderbirds, with some updates such as Hipshot Ultralite tuners.

-At some point in 2021, without fanfare, Epiphone rebranded the Thunderbird Vintage Pro as the Thunderbird 60s bass and raised the price slightly.
+In 2021, without fanfare, Epiphone rebranded the Thunderbird Vintage Pro as the Thunderbird 60s bass and raised the price slightly.
 The specs appear to be the same as the Vintage Pro.
 The 60s Bass is only available in black and tobacco burst.

+In 2024 Epiphone replaced the Thunderbird 60s bass with the Thunderbird '64.
+The Epiphone Thunderbird '64 includes many features found on the 1964 Gibson including a 9-ply mahgony and walnut neck-through build with glued-on mahagony wings.
+Electronics feature two Probucker 760 pickups and CTS potentiometers.